JAlcocerT/JAlcocerT/content/blog/dev-flask.md

 - **Forks:** 432 forks
 - **Main Website:** [flet.dev](https://flet.dev)

-About the Project
-Flet is a framework that allows developers to easily create real-time web, mobile, and desktop applications in Python without requiring frontend development experience.
+Flet is a framework that allows developers to easily create real-time **web, mobile, and desktop** applications in Python without requiring frontend development experience.

 Main Features
 - **From Idea to App in Minutes:** Quickly develop internal tools, dashboards, data entry forms, kiosk apps, or prototypes with Flet.